majilacodes/aiseo/README.md

-# SEO Article Generation Backend
+# SEO Article Generation Engine

 A production-ready FastAPI backend service that generates SEO-optimized, publish-ready articles for any given topic.
 The system performs comprehensive SERP analysis, extracts keywords and topics, generates structured outlines aligned with search intent, and produces complete articles with SEO metadata, structured data, and strategic linking suggestions.